tailhook/cantal/docs/concepts.rst

 You can ask **any instance** of agent to get metrics for whole cluster.
 This is how we allow to get data over whole cluster with a single HTTP request.
 But we do it *lazily*, so that we don't have full mesh of connections.
-I.e. when first client asks, we connect to every node by TCP and subcribe for connections.
+I.e. when first client asks, we connect to every node by TCP and subcribe for metrics.

 Discovery